Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 • An exciting new project immersing audiences into non-traditional theatre spaces

-A large screen, a microphone and lectern which are set up ready for speaking at a PechaKucha event
+A large screen, a microphone and lectern which are set up ready for presenting at a PechaKucha event

 The scene of some great PechaKucha speakers